dellis1972/MonoGame/Documentation/tutorials/Audio_HowTo_PlayASound.md

 ### To add a sound file to your project

-1. Load your XNA Game Studio game in Visual Studio.
+1. Load your MonoGame game in Visual Studio.

 2. In **Solution Explorer**, right-click the solution's **Content** project.